 The beginning of the end?

-While pre-match talk is dominated by the explosive bust-up between Riise and Bellamy, relations are equally frosty among many in the Barcelona dressing room.
+While pre-match talk is dominated by the explosive bust-up between Riise and Bellamy, relations are equally frosty in the Barcelona dressing room.

 A rift between star striker Samuel Eto’o and fans’ favourite Ronaldinho is threatening to destabilise a club that, less than 12 months ago, cantered to a La Liga and Champions League double.

-Eto’o finished the previous campaign as the top goalscorer in Spain but with tensions also bubbling behind the scenes at board level during that season, his future is beginning to look increasingly uncertain.
+Eto’o finished the previous campaign as the top goalscorer in Spain but with tensions also bubbling behind the scenes at board level, his future is beginning to look increasingly uncertain.

 He was brought to Camp Nou from Real Mallorca in 2004 by president Laporta, who brokered a deal reported to be worth £21m to prise him away from their La Liga rivals.

-However, despite producing returns of 29 and 34 goals in his first two seasons, Eto’o ruffles feathers in his third year at the club by taking an unusual approach to his recovery from a knee ligament injury suffered in September 2006.
+However, despite producing returns of 29 and 34 goals in his first two seasons, Eto’o ruffles feathers in his third year at the club by taking an unusual approach to recovering from a knee ligament injury suffered in September 2006.

 Hoping to give Eto’o some much-needed game time before the crucial Champions League assignment, Rijkaard attempts to introduce the forward as a second-half substitute against Racing Santander, only to be snubbed by his star man.

-Eto’o’s decision is publicly questioned by both Rijkaard and Ronaldinho, the latter of whom suggests he should “think of the team” before himself.
+Eto’o’s decision is publicly questioned by both Rijkaard and Ronaldinho, with the Brazilian suggesting Eto'o should “think of the team” before himself.

 Incensed, Eto’o shoots back in the press, saying: "If a teammate comes out saying that you must think of the team, the first person who should do so is himself."